thk123/se4be-website/index.md

 **If your company has domain experts who are writing code, [get in touch](mailto:hi@tkiley.co.uk) today to increase both the reliability of the software you produce, as well as the speed at which you can develop it.**

 Writing code is now an _essential part of all science and technology_ research and development - yet many of the scientists and domain experts have _never received training on software engineering_ best practices, and are instead expected to figure it out.
-The result of this is, at best, slow software development, and at worst incorrect research results.
+The result of this is slow software development and unreliable software.

+I can deliver a course that will teach your developers the _industry standard techniques_ to write more reliable code faster.

-I can deliver a course consisting of _5 seminars_, with lots of time for questions and an _on-going relationship_ after the course is finished to help you apply the techniques.
+The course consists of _5 seminars_, with lots of time for questions.
+After the course, I would provide an _on-going relationship_ to help you apply the techniques.

 The course can be done _in person_ at your office, on a _video call_ or a _hybrid_ approach.

-Through the techniques covered in these seminars, your code will be _more reliable_ and development will be _faster_.

 > "Having Thomas come on site and give these seminars massively improved our productivity"
 >